How to Get Token Listed on Exchanges? | Step by Step Guide

 Speeding up the review process

 What greatly helps to keep the needle moving forward is introductions and connections.
 If you and your team are well-connected already, that’s great news, your chances of success are much higher.
 If not, not all is lost, you can always reach out to us and we can help you with introductions to our network of partner exchanges and crypto market making.
+Either way, listing and partnering with a market maker will increase your chances of (earlier) success.

 We’ve covered a lot of ground and if you’ve gotten this far, congratulations, you’ve done most of the legwork already!